deepdad/SharedWorldModels/README.md

 Dream to Control: Learning Behaviors by Latent Imagination
 Mastering Atari with Discrete World Models

-We are developing an RLBench targeting version of DreamerV1.
+We are targeting RLBench with DreamerV1.
+There are a lot of dependency issues and runtime problems.
-This was based on the assumption that DreamerV2 would not be suitable for continuous action spaces but when that turned out to be a mistake, the decision was rebased to being more useful for comparisons.
+This idea was based on the assumption that DreamerV2 would not be suitable for continuous action spaces but when that turned out to be a mistake, the decision was rebased to using V1 being more useful for comparisons.

+RLBench is a benchmark consisting of robot-arm tasks.
+For example reaching for a small black ball on a table (the default in our main.py).

+Our preliminary question is whether we can get a DreamerV1 agent to complete these tasks, as they have sparse rewards upon task completion.
+We assume that it can because DreamerV1 was also reported to be able to complete such tasks from DeepMind Control Suite.
+However, we build on dreamer-pytorch by @juliusfrost.
+If it works, we want to use a shared world model across tasks.

+So we verify the (DreamerV1-tensorflow-) original mujoco/dmcontrol tasks with dreamer-pytorch.
+We run multiple RLBench tasks with dreamer-pytorch.
+We share a world model across tasks.

 ## Installation
 Note: RLBench has a strict openGL>3 driver dependency.

-### Install packages
+### Install python(3.8/9) dependencies
-torch
-torchvision
-PyBullet
-gym
-atari_py
-# opencv-python (due to a Qt conflict, we replaced opencv by scikit-image downscaling, sk cannot render() in RLPyt)
-numpy
-psutil
-tqdm
-tensorboard
-pytest
-lz4

-### Atari
-`pip install atari_py`
+requirements.txt

-#### ROMs
+#### Atari ROMs
+Atari is used for platform checks/tests.

 In order to import ROMS, you need to download `Roms.rar` from the [Atari 2600 VCS ROM Collection](http://www.atarimania.com/rom_collection_archive_atari_2600_roms.html) and extract the `.rar` file.
 Once you've done that, run: